hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/docs/using-the-contracts.md

 ```bash
 npx hardhat deploy --network xdai
 ```

+Be sure to copy the command to complete the Timelock admin switch in two days from the time of deployment (example in the section above).

 If any part of the deployment fails, you can run the command again and the deployment script will reuse the addresses previously automatically written to the `deployments` folder.